alan-turing-institute/data-safe-haven/secure_research_enviroment/azure-runbooks/sre_build_instructions.md

 # Secure Research Environment Build Instructions
 The following instructions will walk you through deploying a Secure Research Environment.
+This assumes the Safe Haven Management (SHM) environment has already been set up.

 ## Contents
 1. [Prerequisites](#1.-Prerequisites)